stefanniagd/Ping-Pong-Game/README.md

 <img src="/images/Pong_Cabinet.jpg" alt="Pong_Cabinet" width="100" height="150">

-__Picture taken from Wikipedia__
+_Picture taken from Wikipedia._

-> An upright cabinet of Pong on display at the Neville Public Museum of Brown County
+> An upright cabinet of Pong on display at the Neville Public Museum of Brown County.

 ### Features
 It uses the Turtle module from Python and the concept of *class inheritance*.